 At Bethany Lutheran Health Services we are following all the CDC recommendations to protect our residents and community members.
 The following has been in effect for the last two weeks and will continue until we are directed on new procedures.
 Please check our Facebook page or our website for up to date information.

 We will continue to remain in outbreak status until we have gone 14 days with no new positive test results.
 During this period, we are required to conduct covid-19 testing on our community members every 3 to 7 days.
-Visits will be on hold until further notice.
+Visits are on hold until further notice.

-The positive cases in Pottawattamie County is currently almost triple of what is was back in June.
-I have met a lot of people that feel that their risk is very low and don’t think that they need to be careful when they are out in public.
-I want to ask each of every one of you to please remember our loved ones in a long term care community or that have an increased risk due to other health issues and to please remain cautious to help keep them safe.
+With the positive cases in Pottawattamie County still rising, and the holidays approaching, we urge all of you to remember to take extra precautions to reduce the spread of the virus.
+Please try to avoid large gatherings, wear a mask around anyone not in your family, wash your hands frequently, closely monitor for signs and symptoms, and stay home if you are sick.
+Please remember our loved ones in a long term care community or that have an increased risk due to other health issues and to please remain cautious to help keep them safe.
 We all want to see an end to the restrictions and the only way we can fight for that successfully is when we start seeing a decrease in risk.
-Please understand the importance of wearing a mask when in public and social distancing.
-Please ensure that you are frequently washing your hands or using hand sanitizer.
 Covid-19 could be spread by someone that doesn’t even know that they are a carrier.
 We work with a very fragile population in our communities and it takes all of us remembering to do the right thing to keep them as safe as we possibly can.

 Since 1975, Bethany Lutheran Home has been dedicated to helping people meet the challenges and enjoy the blessings of aging.
 Bethany Lutheran Home was founded and sponsored by 15 area Lutheran churches in 1975.
 Today we embrace all faiths.